• Skip to primary navigation

 You might also like: Questions for couples.

-That’s why these are different kinds of questions – questions to improve your marriage, questions to deepen intimacy, – simply put, questions to ask your spouse to reconnect.
+That’s why these are different kinds of questions – questions to improve your marriage, questions to deepen intimacy – simply put, questions to ask your spouse to reconnect.

 Before you start asking these questions, however, here’s a few things to keep in mind.